boristsr/gdcorner-website/_posts/2019-06-10-EvaluatingProjectDependencies.md

 ## What is the license for this library?

 This is probably one of my biggest concerns with unchecked dependency usage.
 Evaluating how a dependency is licensed is critical.
 Some licenses have big ramifications on how your can distribute your product or code.
-Sometimes changing the design of the system and reducing coupling with a dependency which can help mitigate some of these restrictions.
 A good place for getting an understanding of common open source licenses is to read the summary and the text at [https://choosealicense.com/](https://choosealicense.com/), however always read the license directly embedded with the library.
+Sometimes changing the design of the system and reducing coupling with a dependency can help mitigate some of these restrictions.

 In commercial settings your company possibly already has identified acceptable licenses, or has a process for evaluating a new license.
 When in doubt definitely speak to someone with a good grasp on software licensing or raise the issue with your lead or manager.